-(Laurence Anyways world premiered in Un Certain Regard at the 2012 Cannes Film Festival.
-It is playing as a Special Presentation at the 2012 Toronto International Film Festival.
+(Laurence Anyways is now available on DVD and 2-disc Blu-ray through Breaking Glass Pictures.
+It world premiered in Un Certain Regard at the 2012 Cannes Film Festival.
+It also screened as a Special Presentation at the 2012 Toronto International Film Festival.
 Visit the film’s official website to learn more.)

 For Quebec filmmaker Xavier Dolan, more is more is more.
 With each new effort, Dolan has deepened his vision, expanded his scope and breadth to include more ideas, emotions, characters, stuff.
 In his first, I Killed My Mother (J’ai Tué Ma Mère), a teenage Dolan barked, yelped, and squawked at his mother (Quebec actress Anne Dorval) who responded in kind while the Dolan stand-in grappled with his newfound sexuality and his mother’s reaction to it.
 In his sophomore effort, Heartbeats (awkwardly translated from Les Amours Imaginaires), the familial relationship was exchanged for a young-love-triangle, frivolity, endless slo-mo, French New Wave nods, essentially a hyper-stylized music video chic.
 Here, Dolan allowed himself to float between the real and magically real; lust expressed as The David (Neils Schneider) bathed in marshmallows against a sky-blue backdrop.
 These two films are set in his native Montreal and indeed exhibit the city’s best characteristics: a North-American base with European inflection.